COLD - FACTORS STIFLING MANAGEMENT INNOVATION IN DEVELOPING AND IMPLEMENTING ORGANIZATION DEVELOPMENT (OD) INTERVENTIONS.

 Most managers initially exude positive energy, passion and commitment to holistically drive performance but they are quickly robbed by the organization’s strategy, structure, systems, staff, skills, style, and shared values.
 A culture that promotes negativity among work teams nurtures energy vampires and necessitate passion larceny among mission-critical managers.
 Energy vampires are unfocused, fearful, devoid of affection, complacent, and hopelessly apathetic.
 Energy vampires are averse to creativity and team cohesion.

 In the presence of these factors in the workplace, mission-critical managers withdraw through complacency or exit.
 Management innovation is a precondition to thrive; however, it needs the engagement and commitment of managers and all other work teams

 What should organizations do to ensure the mission-critical managers stay and flower?

 Justine Chinoperekweyi, Ph.D., Director & Academic Dean - Centre for Organization Leadership & Development (COLD)

 The Centre for Organization Leadership & Development (COLD) is a Zimbabwe incorporated management consultancy and vocational education & training institution.
 We are a global learning organization that moves organizations, work teams and individuals up the ladder of growth continually.
 COLD is an organization leadership & development institution with a commitment to building effective organizations through training and education of individuals, teams, leaders and aspiring leaders; and restructuring or reengineering organizations for growth and sustainability.
 We are an organization that facilitates effective knowledge transfer to improve plans, processes, people and performance in organizations.
-We endeavor to offer academic courses that are relevant and transformational through our competency-based curriculum.
+We endeavor to offer organization developement courses that are relevant and transformational through our competency-based curriculum.
 For more information, contact us at firstname.lastname@example.org.
 Or visit our website at www.centreold.com.